Alexander-Shum/Alexander-Shum/README.md

   </a>
 </div>

-A passionate java developer🚀 having an experience of building android, web, REST applications.
+A passionate android developer🚀 having an experience of building android, web, REST applications.
 Also have experience python development.
 ---
 ### :man_technologist: About Me :
-I am Java Developer from Russia.
+I am Android Developer from Russia.
-- :telescope: I'm trying to find a job as a Java developer.
+- :telescope: I'm trying to find a job as a Android developer.

 - :books: Computer science student.